mmu-webdesign/IWD-web-term2/rwd-week-additional.md

 ---

+## Social

+You can add links to your professional social media accounts.
+This is usually done via clickable icons.
+Use a [site like iconmonstr](https://iconmonstr.com/) to customise and download a png file, or to embed inline code for an svg.

+If you use a png, resize the largest size used on your site.

+SVG is an excellent option because it is purely code (no image file needed).
+This means it is lightweight and flexible - it can scale to any size.

+Want to know more about SVG?
+Read the [MDN guide to Adding vector graphics to the Web](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Adding_vector_graphics_to_the_Web).

 ## Styled tables
 If you have used a table in your content (perhaps a list of job titles, employers and years?), you can then use CSS to style what will otherwise be a bring table.